-Media Buys: The purchase of advertising space on online publishers’ websites is called media buying.
-Automated digital media buying can be set up and tracked via a demand-side platform (DSP).
-The DSP then populates targeted banner or display ads from the advertiser on the chosen spots on the publisher’s website or app.
+Media buys: The purchase of advertising space on online publishers’ websites — such as Google ads, Facebook ads and Instagram — is called media buying.
+Because it can get confusing to manage ads on many different networks, you can use demand-side platforms (DSPs) to purchase, analyze and manage ads across many networks from a single place.
+DSP also populates targeted banner or display ads from the advertiser on the chosen spots on the publisher’s website or app.

-Banner ads, while much maligned, can work very well if they’re shown on relevant sites in the right context.
+Banner ads: While much maligned, banner ads can work very well if they’re shown on relevant sites in the right context.
 Until a few years ago, display ads were all spray-and-pray, but time (and technology) have changed.
 As digital marketing matures, display ads are now neck-and-neck with search ads in their ability to micro-target specific audiences.

 Organic traffic consists of visitors who are attracted by content marketing on channels such as:

-Social Media: The reason that the majority of ecommerce businesses don’t do well on social media is that they don’t understand the fundamental fact that most users do not log in to their accounts to be blatantly sold to.
+Social media: The reason that so many businesses don’t do well on social media is that they aren’t considering the fundamental fact that most users do not log in to their accounts to be blatantly sold to.

 In order to measure sales, revenue and costs in a meaningful way, you have to understand what you are trying to accomplish with social media.
 There are three primary goals with any marketing activity: brand awareness, customer retention and lead generation.